Syllabus

 Thu Sep 10

-Reading: Samuel Bowles & Simon D. Halliday, Understanding Our Economy, Chapter 3: "Our world transformed" (selections).
-Overview of how capitalism's institutions produced extraordinary growth — and at what cost.
+• Required Simon D. Halliday & Luz Marina Arias, Understanding Our Economy, Chapter 3: "Our world transformed" (selections) — how capitalism's institutions produced extraordinary growth, and at what cost.

 In-class responseUOE Ch.
 3